Tap the text to show or hide reading controls.

 So it takes three Orc corpses to upgrade a single zombie.

-Along with zombies, the monster that stands for the undead.
+Skeletons.
+Along with zombies, they were the monster that stood for the undead.

 “They’re not hard to make if I want to.
 But there’s no need for it.”